-New Yorkers who electronically file their returns are 20 times less likely to have an error on their returns and can receive their refund up to twice as fast as paper filers.
-See Electronically file your return for free and Make a personal income tax return payment online to learn about our free electronic filing and payment options.
+Electronically filed returns are more accurate than paper filed returns.
+Additionally, most New Yorkers who electronically file their returns can receive their refunds up to two weeks sooner than paper filers.
+See Free File your income tax return and Make a personal income tax return payment online to learn about our free electronic filing and payment options.

 Have your refund directly deposited into your bank account and receive your refund up to a week faster!
-If you don't have a personal bank account, you can also request your refund in the form of a debit card or paper check.
-See Direct deposit of your income tax refund and Income tax refund debit cards to learn more.
 Be sure to double check the routing and account numbers for your account.
+See Direct deposit of your income tax refund to learn more.

-Individuals and families earning less than $62,000 in 2015 can file their state and federal income tax returns online and for free at any of the 85 Free Tax Assistance Sites statewide.
-Tax Department volunteers are on-site to help taxpayers through the process.
+Individuals and families earning $66,000 or less in 2017 can file their state and federal income tax returns online and for free at any of the Free Tax Assistance Sites statewide.
+Tax Department experts are on-site to help taxpayers through the process.
 See Free tax assistance sites for more information.

 To avoid penalties and interest, file on time—even if you can't pay in full; the penalties are much higher for late filing than late payment.
-See Request an installment payment agreement if you can’t pay in full, or see Apply for an extension (on or before the filing deadline) if you can’t file timely.
+If you can’t file on time, see Apply for an extension (on or before the filing deadline).

 Wondering when you'll receive your New York State refund?
 Check your refund status online.
 Statuses are updated daily, and you'll know the timeframe for receiving your refund.